KarolGitHub/proofmint-ai/README.md

 **ProofMintAI** is a modern Web3 application that combines **Artificial Intelligence (AI)**, **Blockchain**, and **Cryptocurrency mechanics** to analyze, validate, notarize, and optionally monetize documents in a fully decentralized and tamper-proof way.

-Built with **Vue 3 + Quasar**, you’ll experience high-performance UI combined with smart contracts, IPFS, AI, and token-driven flows—all designed for next-gen trustless document workflows.
+Built with **Vue 3 + Quasar**, you'll experience high-performance UI combined with smart contracts, IPFS, AI, and token-driven flows—all designed for next-gen trustless document workflows.

 ---